oicr-gsi/cbioportal_tools/src/README.md

 optional arguments:
   -h, --help            show this help message and exit -c FILE, --config FILE
-                        The location of the study config file, containing command line arguments as key/value pairs -o FOLDER, --output-folder FOLDER
+                        The location of the study config file, in essence a set of command-line arguments.
+Recommended usage is with configuration file.
+File data can be overridden by command-line arguments.
+  -o FOLDER, --output-folder FOLDER
                         The main folder of the study you want to generate.
   -t TYPE, --type-of-cancer TYPE